 There are many similarities found between the Neti Neti Meditation technique and the self-inquiry technique of Ramana Maharshi.
 Just as Maharshi’s self-inquiry practice aims to remove the veil of ignorance by peering into the true nature of one’s self, Neti Neti Meditation is used as a tool that helps individuals clear delusional thoughts, beliefs, and perspectives, with the goal of returning to live permanently as the absolute.
 In actuality, Maharshi’s self-inquiry technique may be an adaptation of the ancient Neti Neti technique, as it is referenced in some of the oldest and most important Hindu scriptures, including the Upanishads.
 In the estimation of the great Hindu seers and sages, it is certain that the practice of Neti Neti, which translates to mean ‘not this, not that’ or ‘neither this nor that’, can help one detach themselves from their egos and dismantle their misperceptions about the world.

 How to Practice:

-Neti Neti Meditation is based upon the premise that each and everyone of us is part of the absolute divine reality which defies all labels and can’t be described in words.
-Unfortunately, Hindu theology tell us that humans mistakenly identify themselves as being their egos which is made up of the physical bodies, cognitions, emotions, societal roles, and other individual characteristics.
+Neti Neti Meditation has based upon the premise that each and every one of us is part of the absolute divine reality which defies all labels and can’t be described in words.
+Unfortunately, Hindu theology tells us that humans mistakenly identify themselves as being their egos which are made up of the physical bodies, cognitions, emotions, societal roles, and other individual characteristics.
 The Neti Neti Meditation technique aims to break down these illusionary assumptions by investigating what an individual is not.